doctorfree/cheat-sheets/linux/distros/fedora.md

 ## 3- Enable RPM Fusion

 RPM Fusion **provides software that the Fedora Project or Red Hat doesn't want to ship**.
-That software is provided as precompiled RPMs for all current Fedora versions and current Red Hat Enterprise Linux or clones versions; you can use the RPM Fusion repositories with tools like yum and PackageKit.
+That software is provided as precompiled RPMs for all current Fedora versions and current Red Hat Enterprise Linux or clones versions; you can use the RPM Fusion repositories with tools like `yum` and `PackageKit`.

 Installing both free and non-free RPM Fusion:
 ```shell